KKaren345/privacy/privacy-policy.md

     more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-  * Application refers to Offline Password Generator (the "software"), the software program provided by the author.
+  * Application refers to OneTap Password Generator (the "software"), the software program provided by the author.

   * Device means any device that can access the Service such as a computer, a